 Accounting ethics – Dos and don’ts and why it matters

-Business - 02/03/2021
+Business - 05/10/2023

 Do:

-Practice complete client confidentiality.
+Practise complete client confidentiality.

 Be professional beyond the office.

-Maintaining a professional attitude is good for your reputation.
-So if you’re at a networking event, or an event where colleagues or clients will be in attendance, it’s worth your while to stay professional.
-Whilst this is important for many industries, it’s more explicit for some.
-Think about it this way; if you’re drunk and loose-tongued at a party, prospective clients are unlikely to trust you with their accounts, or their legal matter.
+Whilst this is important for most industries, it’s even more explicit for some.
+Think about it this way; if you’re drunk and loose-tongued at a party, prospective clients are unlikely to trust you with their accounts or legal matters.

 Be completely transparent.